-We are very proud to introduce processes of this multi-beneficial product.
-The main benefits of lemon balm oil are already explained here – Top 5 Benefits of Using Melissa Essential Oil and in this article, we want to highlight the very own process of growing and producing Melissa Essential Oil.
-Let’s recapitulate some basic info about this plant.
+We are very proud to introduce the production processes around this multi-beneficial product.
+The main benefits of Lemon Balm oil are already explained in this article: Top 5 Benefits of Using Melissa Essential Oil and now, we highlight the very own process of growing and producing Melissa Essential Oil.
+Let’s recapitulate some basic info about this plant:

 Melissa Officinalis (sci. name), is a very useful plant due to the essential oil obtained by distillation of its leaves.
 The name Melissa is actually taken from the Greek word for ”Honey Bee”.
 Other popular names are Balm mint, sweet Melissa, lemon balm, sweet Mary, dropsy plant, English balm, garden balm, balm mint, common balm.

 It belongs to the mint family (Labiatae Family) and it grows in Western Asia, North Africa but mostly in the Mediterranean region and Southern Europe (Bulgaria).
 Due to its wide beneficial use, it is distributed throughout the whole world and getting more and more popular.
 At first, when introduced in the USA, it was only cultivated for the dried herb.
 It has been used for centuries, since the Middle Ages.

 Melissa Oil growing and production